 - DID.
 The data identification value is 0x140 (10-bit value).
-Care has been taken that in 8-bit systems, the 2 LSBs do not carry vital information. - EP and !EP.
+Care has been taken that in 8-bit systems, the two LSBs do not carry vital information. - EP and !EP.
 The EP bit is set to ensure even parity on the data-word D[8:0].
-Even parity means there is always an even number of 1s within the D[8:0] bit arrangement.
+Even parity means there will always be an even number of 1s within the D[8:0] bit arrangement.
 This includes the EP bit. !EP describes the logic inverse of EP and is output on D[9].
 The !EP is output to ensure that the reserved codes of 00 and FF cannot happen. - EF.
 Even field identifier.
 EF = 1 indicates that the data was recovered from a video line on an even field. - 2X.
 This bit indicates whether the data sliced was in Gemstar 1× or 2× format.
-A high indicates 2× format. - line[3:0].
-This entry provides a code that is unique for each of the possible 16 source lines of video from which Gemstar data may have been retrieved.
-Refer to Table 72 and Table 73. - DC[1:0].
+A high indicates 2× format. - Line[3:0].
+This entry provides a code that is unique for each of the possible 16 source lines of video from which Gemstar data can be retrieved.
+Refer to Table 74 and Table 75. - DC[1:0].
 Data count value.
-The number of User Data Words in the packet divided by 4.
-The number of user data words (UDW) in any packet must be an integral number of 4.
-Padding is required at the end, if necessary (requirement as set in ITU-R BT.1364).
-Refer to Table 63. - The 2X bit determines whether the raw information retrieved from the video line was 2 or 4 bytes.
-The state of the GDECAD bit affects whether the bytes are transmitted straight (i.e., two bytes transmitted as two bytes) or whether they are split into nibbles (i.e., two bytes transmitted as four half bytes).
+The number of user data-words in the packet divided by 4.
+The number of user data-words (UDW) in any packet must be an integral number of 4.
+Padding is required at the end, if necessary, as set in ITU-R BT.1364.
+See Table 65. - The 2X bit determines whether the raw information retrieved from the video line was 2 or 4 bytes.
+The state of the GDECAD bit affects whether the bytes are transmitted straight (that is, two bytes transmitted as two bytes) or whether they are split into nibbles (that is, two bytes transmitted as four half bytes).
 Padding bytes are then added where necessary.

 • CS[8:2].
 The checksum is provided to determine the integrity of the ancillary data packet.
 It is calculated by summing up D[8:2] of DID, SDID, the Data Count byte, and all UDWs, and ignoring any overflow during the summation.
-Since all data bytes that are used to calculate the checksum have their 2 LSBs set to 0, the CS[1:0] bits are also always 0.
+Since all data bytes that are used to calculate the checksum have their two LSBs set to 0, the CS[1:0] bits are also always 0.

 !CS[8] describes the logic inversion of CS[8].
-The value !CS[8] is included in the checksum entry of the data packet to ensure that the reserved values of 0x00 and 0xFF do not occur.
+The value !CS[8] is included in the checksum entry of the data packet to ensure the reserved values of 0x00 and 0xFF do not occur.

-Table 64 to Table 67 outline the possible data packages.
+Table 66 to Table 71 outline the possible data packages.